niklasfulle/REST-API/README.md

 This is a REST-API written in Typescript, using Express and MongoDB.
 It is the starting point for some of my projects.
 It can create users and authenticate them.

+## Authentication

+It uses a JWT token for authentication.
+The token is stored in a cookie and is valid for a year.
+The token is signed with a secret key, which is stored in the `.env` file.
+The secret key is used to verify the token when a user makes a request to a protected route.

 ## Dependencies

 | Name         | Version | Link                                               |